Phase one of the Memorial Clock Tower project is nearly complete, with the majority of the work now done to the tower itself.

-Children from Belvoirdale Primary School will be visiting the Clock Tower and Memorial Square on Wednesday 6 June to learn about how it has changed over the years, with the help and expert guidance of Coalville Heritage Society.
-They will also be set an exciting challenge by the leader of the Council, Bev Smith.
-We will be reporting on their site visit and getting their reactions to their big challenge in a couple of weeks…watch this space.
+Children from Belvoirdale Primary School visited the Clock Tower and Memorial Square on Wednesday 6 June to learn about how it has changed over the years, with the help and expert guidance of Coalville Heritage Society.

-As part of their project, the school children will also be helping to gather reminiscences from local people about Memorial Square and the Clock Tower.
+As part of their project, the school children also helped to gather reminiscences from local people about Memorial Square and the Clock Tower.

 If you have a story to tell, please get in touch by ‘phone: 01530 229690 or email: email@example.com